Home

 The command-line tool is called jj for now because it's easy to type and easy to replace (rare in English).
 The project is called "Jujutsu" because it matches "jj".

 Jujutsu is relatively young, with lots of work to still be done.
-If you have any questions, or want to talk about future plans, please join us on Discord Discord or start a GitHub Discussion; the developers monitor both channels.
+If you have any questions, or want to talk about future plans, please join us on Discord Discord, start a GitHub Discussion, or send an IRC message to #jujutsu on Libera Chat.
+The developers monitor all of these channels1.

 News and Updates 📣